Is erysipelas treatable? How to treat erysipelas at home

 • ulcers or rough scars have appeared on the skin;

-• the disease manifests itself repeatedly, regardless of the form of the course;
+• the disease manifests itself repeatedly, regardless of the form of its course;

 Treatment of erysipelas on the leg is necessarily accompanied by antibiotics.
-To maximize their effect, the doctor must first find out the most effective of them in each case.
-For this, an anamnesis is required.
+To maximize their effect, the doctor must first find out the most effective of them in each specific case.
+For this purpose, an anamnesis must be collected.
 Of all the groups of antibiotics, the most commonly used are:

 • sulfonamides;